single-spa/single-spa.js.org/website/versioned_docs/version-5.x/layout-definition.md

   }
 }

-const routes = constructRoutes(document.querySelector('#single-spa-template'), options)
+const routes = constructRoutes(document.querySelector('#single-spa-template'), data)
 ```

-The full API documentation for the `constructRoutes` API explains the `options` object in detail.
+The full API documentation for the `constructRoutes` API explains the `data` object in detail.

 ## Loading UIs